rseichter/rspamd-avast/README.md

   type = 'avast';
   # Avast socket path
   #socket = '/run/avast/scan.sock';
+  # Message content is temporarily stored in this directory
+  #tmpdir = '/tmp';
   # Log clean files as well
   #log_clean = false;
   # Force this action if any virus is found (default: unset)